 We have big ideas and plans for the walled gardens and orchid house, but with a need to generate some £100,000 per year to pay the rent and to maintain and manage the estate, finding ways to develop support, generate core revenue and not be too reliant on the stop/start legacy of grants is a priority.

 We need to raise £90,000 in match-funding in order to release a £1.7m grant from the Heritage Lottery Fund to allow us to proceed with Phase Two of our restoration.
-As well as restoring the walled gardens and orchid house to their former Victorian glory, we are planning to build an exhibition centre and create an outdoor amphitheatre to provide a new venue for community artists and performers.
+As well as restoring the walled gardens to their former Victorian glory, we are planning to build an exhibition centre and create an outdoor amphitheatre to provide a new venue for community artists and performers.

 There’s no doubt that as an independent local charity, to achieve our ambitious vision requires courage, determination, optimism and a great deal of effort!
 We are already getting the feeling that this is more of a community ‘movement’ than just another project – ‘people power’ in action for a cause worth fighting for!